Who Has The Lowest IQ In The World 2025 (Country Wise)

 5. The Gambia – 52.89

-The Gambia is a small West African country with a population of around 2.8 million people.
-One factor that could influence IQ levels in The Gambia is the overall socio-economic conditions.
-The country faces significant challenges in terms of poverty, no quality education, and healthcare disparities.
-These factors can have an impact on cognitive development and, consequently, IQ scores.
+The Gambia is a small West African country with a population of around 2.8 million.
+One factor influencing IQ levels in The Gambia is the overall socio-economic conditions.
+The country faces significant challenges in poverty, lack of quality education, and healthcare disparities.
+These factors can impact cognitive development and, consequently, IQ scores.
 Poverty often restricts access to resources necessary for optimal brain development, such as nutritious food, stimulating learning environments, and healthcare services.

 Another aspect that may contribute to lower IQ levels in The Gambia is the education system.
 However, The Gambia faces challenges related to education, including limited resources, high dropout rates, and a lack of well-trained teachers.